theabolton/abcdb/docs/project_description.rst

 .. _`ABC standard`: http://abcnotation.com/wiki/abc:standard

 The goal of ABCdb is to provide an easy means for users to store, search, retrieve, and render songs in ABC format.
-It is my hope that ABCdb will provide:
+It is my goal that ABCdb will provide:

   * A database for storing ABC-format music.